dgerabagi/aiascent-dev/prompt.md

                     <MissionSectionBlock
                         title="Our Strategy: Cognitive Apprenticeship"
-                        tldr="Our answer is not to imitate authoritarian control, but to unleash decentralized expertise through a model where AI serves as a tireless mentor." content="We believe in **Cognitive Apprenticeship**—a model where AI serves as a tireless mentor, guiding individuals from intuitive 'vibe coding' to architectural mastery.
-The Data Curation Environment (DCE) is the foundational tool for this new relationship, making the invisible 'hidden curriculum' of expert thinking visible and learnable." images={[
+                        tldr="Our answer is not to imitate authoritarian control, but to unleash decentralized expertise through a model where AI serves as a tireless mentor, making the 'hidden curriculum' of expert thinking visible and learnable." content="The American counter-strategy must be asymmetric, leveraging our unique strengths: bottom-up innovation and individual empowerment.
+We believe in **Cognitive Apprenticeship**—a model where AI serves as a tireless mentor, guiding individuals from intuitive 'vibe coding' to architectural mastery.

+The central challenge in training experts is that their most critical skills—problem-solving heuristics, diagnostic strategies, self-correction—are internal and invisible.
+Cognitive Apprenticeship makes this 'hidden curriculum' visible and learnable.
+Historically, this model was difficult to scale due to the expert's limited time.
+AI fundamentally breaks this constraint.
+An AI can serve as a personalized Coach, provide dynamic Scaffolding that adapts in real-time, and generate infinite realistic scenarios for Modeling and Exploration.

+The Data Curation Environment (DCE) is the foundational tool for this new relationship.
+It provides the structured workflow and auditable knowledge graph that makes this new form of apprenticeship possible, transforming the development process itself into a rich learning environment."
+                        images={[
                             'the-pedagogical-engine-cam-p1-img-1.webp',
                             'the-pedagogical-engine-cam-p1-img-6.webp',